JetBrains/kotlin-web-site/docs/topics/functions.md

 ### Named arguments

-When calling a function, you can name one or more of its arguments.
-This can be helpful when a function has many arguments and it's difficult to associate a value with an argument, especially if it's a boolean or `null` value.
+You can name one or more of a function's arguments when calling it.
+When a function has many arguments and it's difficult to associate a value with an argument, especially if it's a boolean or 'null' value, this can be useful.

-When you use named arguments in a function call, you can freely change the order they are listed in, and if you want to use their default values, you can just leave these arguments out altogether.
+When using named arguments in a function call, you can freely change the order in which they are listed, and you can simply leave these arguments out entirely if you want to use their default values.

-Consider the following function, `reformat()`, which has 4 arguments with default values.
+Consider the'reformat()' function, which has four arguments with default values.

 ```kotlin
 fun reformat(